BasilOmsha/portal-scene-native-three-js/README.md

 # portal-scene-native-three-js
-Portal scene created with Three.js, WebGL and Blender
+Portal scene created with Three.js, WebGL, and Blender